Additional Information about Training

 New Faculty and Employee Orientations

 All new employees receive face-to-face training about sexual misconduct and anti-discrimination policies.
 Advanced sessions are available to staff, faculty, supervisors, student leaders and campus organizations upon request.
-As of spring 2018, new employee and faculty training includes information about:

 Mandatory Online Training

 All employees must complete annual online training.
-New hires must complete online training within 30 days.
+New hires must complete the online training within 30 days.
 Topics range from employment discrimination to Campus Security Authorities and Clery Act reporting.
 For more information, contact Eunice Mesa.

 Advanced Faculty and Staff Training